mscarey/AuthoritySpoke/docs/guides/introduction.rst

 The first step results in
-the :class:`~authorityspoke.facts.Fact` it is false that a generic :class:`~authorityspoke.entities.Entity` was “an original work”:
+the :class:`~authorityspoke.facts.Fact` it is false that a generic :class:`~authorityspoke.statements.entities.Entity` was “an original work”:

     >>> print(feist.holdings[10])
     the Holding to ACCEPT